Lemon Shark and Sand Tiger Shark Teeth; Identification and Interesting Facts

 Lemon Shark, Negaprion brevirostris, first appeared in the fossil record approximately 50 millions-years-ago beginning in the Eocene Epoch and are still here today, but are nearing the threatened list!

-Named for their yellowish-brown color, which helps to disguise the fish over a yellowish-gray seabed, Lemon Sharks prefers coastal waters, lagoons or mangroves, typically staying close to the water surface.
+Named for their yellowish-brown color, which helps to disguise the fish over a yellowish-gray seabed, Lemon Sharks prefer coastal waters, lagoons or mangroves, typically staying close to the water surface.
 Even though humans reside in these areas, they are of little threat.

-Lemon sharks are commonly found along the Southeastern Coasts of the United States and the Gulf of Mexico, but can also be found throughout the Caribbean and Southern Brazil.
+Lemon sharks are commonly found along the Southeastern Coasts of the United States and the Gulf of Mexico, and can also be found throughout the Caribbean and Southern Brazil.
 They have also been known to migrate to places as far east as West Africa.

 Lemon Shark teeth have fairly large roots which are near straight across the top.
 The blades are smooth and narrow coming to a sharp point and typically grow out from the root at a 90 degree angle.

-They can live to near 30 years.
+• Lemon Sharks can live to near 30 years.

 Sand Tiger Shark